Swadesh13/gestures-dataset-blog/index.md

 Now, I have a working OpenPose container and next week, I will get the OpenPose output on the provided dataset and use the landmarks to analyse and possibly train models.

+### Week 4 (27 June - 3 July, 2021)

+In my work continuing with using OpenPose containers, I made a new file named [workflow.py](https://github.com/Swadesh13/redhen-gesture/blob/main/src/code/workflow.py) which will handle all the workflow stuff.
+I could have used SnakeMake (as suggested by Frankie), but a simple python module will suffice for now.
+It handles the arguments such path to input and output directories, runs OpenPose by creating a thread using the `subprocess` module.
+The week was spent in creating the Container, adding the module to the sandbox (and other necessary changes briefly stated in the README of my code [repo](https://github.com/Swadesh13/redhen-gesture)) and creating a smooth workflow.
+Then, I got the OpenPose output from all the 30 videos to further create a training data for the deep learning model.

+### Week 5 (4 - 10 July, 2021 )

+Lots of updates in the code.
+I developed a simple strategy for using the OpenPose keypoints.
+It is shortly described as follows:
+1. 25 Body positions are obtained from the OpenPose module.
+They can be found in the OpesPose docs [here](https://github.com/CMU-Perceptual-Computing-Lab/openpose/blob/master/doc/02_output.md).
+The values are in the form of a list of (x, y, confidence).
+2. OpenPose doesn't identify persons between frames, so I used a simple methodology of identifying persons across frames.
+I used a simple ratio of the average dimension of the frame as a threshold.
+If neck positions across consecutive frames are within the threshold then they are of same person other wise different.
+3. I also put a threshold to the number of persons.
+Frames with more than the threshold number of persons are rejected.
+4. For consecutive frames which focus on the same person(s) or same angle, the frames are arranged so that they form a time series data.
+I aggregate consecutive n (say, n = 3) frames as a window on the keypoints for the model to predict if there is a gesture on the 3rd frame.
+5. The data is of the shape, row = Keypoints (of neck, shoulder, elbow, wrist) x and y values, col = max persons in a frame (dummy value of -1 for frames with less than max persons) and depth = window size.

+The data is trained on a simple Tensorflow Deep Learning model made with `ConvLSTM2D` and `Conv3D` layers and finally a `Dense` layer with `sigmoid` activation as the output.

+Over the week, I wrote all the code and then trained on a sample video to check if the method is working.
+As a starting baseline, it provides an accuracy and precision in the range of about 70%.
+I also used the sample output to mark the video where the model had predicted hand gestures.
+In the following week, I plan to refine my model and also train on all the 30 videos.